How to apply

 How to make an appeal

 If you wish to appeal a decision made by Versus Arthritis in relation to your research funding application, you must follow the appeals procedure below.

 Appeals may be made in writing by downloading and completing the Versus Arthritis research funding decision appeals form (Word, 48 KB).
-Your completed form should then be emailed to firstname.lastname@example.org with subject “For the attention of the Head of Research Operations” and the feedback letter you received attached.
+Your completed form should then be emailed to firstname.lastname@example.org with subject “For the attention of the Head of Awards Operations” and the feedback letter you received attached.
 This should be done within 10 working days of receiving the feedback letter.

 If the appeal is sent to any other member of Versus Arthritis, you will be asked to resubmit to the research inbox as above.

 We will always give you notification of the appeals timescale when communicating a decision.
 We aim to acknowledge your appeal by return email within three working days.

 Please ensure that you are using the correct version of the guide for the relevant call for the project under which you applied.